 Venza was launched as a 2009, and the only changes for 2010 involve the audio system.
 2010 Venza models come with iPod connectivity, a USB port, and Bluetooth.

 On the road, the Venza feels like a car.
 It rides smoothly and quietly and steers easily.
 We were impressed with its stability on slippery roads, whether equipped with all-wheel drive or not.
 Although there are some SUV attributes, such as the higher seat height and a high degree of cargo versatility, from the driver's seat you'd swear you were in a four-door sedan.

 Smooth, fluid lines and aerodynamic sculpting characterize the Toyota Venza, which is slightly shorter and lower overall than most crossovers we've been in.

 Viewed from the front, a high, wide grille that flows into flame-shaped headlamps functions to accentuate the overall wide stance of the car.
-The combination of lamp types combined in the headlamps, and the use of fog lamps, create a crisp, technical feeling.
+The combination of lamp types gathered in the headlamp clusters, contrasted with the simple. separate fog lamps below, creates a crisp, technical feeling.

 At the rear, S-shaped tail lamps contribute to the sporty feeling.
 The end result is to convey the impression of a smart, modern, and practical car.
-Most of all, the car conveys Toyota's long-view DNA, a way of saying that none of the Venza's design elements are cliches likely to quickly become dated or out of style during the life of the car.
+Most of all, the design conveys Toyota's long-view DNA, a way of saying that none of the Venza's visual elements are clichés likely to become dated or out of style during the life of the car.

 The Toyota Venza is intended to be a refined, potentially luxurious alternative to a five-passenger sedan.
 And to offer more cargo and passenger space in the process.
 So the interior has been endowed with an unusual mix of qualities, selected to combine easy-to-drive attributes of a premium car with high-utility flexibility of an SUV.